Kankai River: Structure

 The density of structures in the system is quite high.
-The canal network crosses many flashy rivers, hence many cross drain structures (siphons) have been built in the system.
+The canal network crosses many flashy rivers, hence many cross-drain structures (siphons) have been built in the system.
 Steel gates have been built at all off-take points from the main canal and at all tertiary off-takes from secondary canals.
 The total number of such regulating structures is 322.
-Including all other subsidiary hydraulic structures, the structural density is as high as 0.2 per ha.
+Including all other subsidiary hydraulic structures, the structural density is as high as 0.2 per hectare.

 The command area consists of flat land (average slope of 1/800) with fertile soil.
 The soil texture varies from loamy to sandy loam.
 Alluvial soils exist in most parts of the command area.
-Brown forest soil is found in the northern part of the command while paddy soil exists in the southern parts.
+Brown forest soil is found in the northern parts while paddy soil exists in the southern parts.